Robert Englund: Career

 Englund appeared as himself in the Call of Duty: Black Ops Zombies map, "Call of the Dead" as one of the playable characters, and acted out the part of a Halloween-themed serial killer in the 2010s revival of Hawaii Five-0.
 He also took part in a Halloween Come Dine with Me for Channel 4 in 2012.
 He also appeared in Jack Brooks: Monster Slayer and Behind the Mask: The Rise of Leslie Vernon.

 Although the character of Freddy Krueger is regarded as one of the most terrifying in cinema history, Englund is often described by fellow actors and film crews as being extremely friendly and appreciative of his fans, many admitting that his portrayal of Krueger frightened them as children.

 He starred in The Last Showing and Fear Clinic, the latter was released on October 22, 2014, at the Screamfest Film Festival.
 Englund was also a special guest at Shock Comic Con on Valentine's Day 2015.
 In February 2016, Englund hosted a "Nightmare on Elm Street" marathon on El Rey Network.

 Englund was featured in the 2019 documentary Scream, Queen!
 My Nightmare on Elm Street, which examines the LGBT themes of A Nightmare on Elm Street 2: Freddy's Revenge and the life of actor Mark Patton.

 As of 2020, Englund has been hosting the Travel Channel show True Terror with Robert Englund, which showcases scary but true stories about the supernatural or strange.

 In 2022, Englund appeared in the fourth season of the Netflix series Stranger Things as Pennhurst Mental Hospital patient Victor Creel.

+He was given a star on the Hollywood Walk of Fame on Halloween in 2025.